-- For Windows: For the adoption process, an account (either a Windows domain account, or a local account on the Windows server) is required with full access to the Windows Service Control Manager on the Oracle server (specifically, it must have the SC_MANAGER_ALL_ACCESS privilege).
+- For Windows: For the adoption process, an account (either a Windows domain account, or a local account on the Windows server) is required with full access to the Windows Service Control Manager on the Oracle server (specifically, it must have the SC\MANAGER\ALL\ACCESS privilege).
 You must register this account in the secure Password Store on the appropriate inventory beacon.
-The local NT_Authority\SYSTEM account must be a member of the ora_dba database group in the Oracle security settings.
-In the sqlnet.ora file located in the ORACLE_HOME\network\admin directory, the SQLNet.AUTHENTICATION_SERVICES property must be set to (NTS). - For UNIX: For the adoption process, a local account is required that has ssh privileges.
+The local NT\Authority\SYSTEM account must be a member of the ora\dba database group in the Oracle security settings.
+In the sqlnet.ora file located in the ORACLE\HOME\network\admin directory, the SQLNet.AUTHENTICATION\SERVICES property must be set to (NTS). - For UNIX: For the adoption process, a local account is required that has ssh privileges.
 You must register this account in the secure Password Store on the appropriate inventory beacon.
-FlexNet inventory agent runs with sudo privileges and impersonates the first user in the dba Oracle database group.
+After adoption, the FlexNet inventory agent runs with sudo privileges and impersonates the first user in the dba Oracle database group.
+You can also configure the agent to run as a specific non-Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired non-Sysdba user through the OracleInventoryUser parameter in the config.ini file.
+For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 113.